 Level 2: 'Birth of Modernity Politics, Culture and Science in Europe, 1700-1870', 'Kingship, Clearances & Conflict: Debates in Scottish History'

-Level 3: 'Thinking History', 'People Power: New Social Movements in post-war Scotland' (which I designed and coordinate)
+Level 3: 'Thinking History', 'People Power: New Social Movements in post-war Scotland' (co-ordinator)

 Level 4: 'History in Practice'